 translucent gray fill.
 Make sure the intended pixel grouping is selected, rather than just

 Rectangle and Ellipse

 or circular selection by clicking and dragging the location where the

 by clicking on the image where each vertex is desired.
 Right-click

-to close the selection boundaries.
+to close the polygon.

 Manipulate the selection boundaries by clicking and dragging, or use